kercheval/GradleCMPlugin/README.md

 }
 ```

-To set a specific major version after the initial revision has been
+*Example 2* To set a specific major version after the initial revision
-obtained from tags.
-Note the use of the doLast closure (should be used anytime you are
+has been obtained from tags.
+Note the use of the doLast closure
-explicitly setting a value when usetag is true).
+(should be used anytime you are explicitly setting a value when usetag
+is true).
+Note that this example could use the updateMajor() method
+to accomplish this as well.
+This example sets the major version but
+does not affect the minor version at all.

 ```
 buildversion {